Come stop your crying, it'll be alright; just take my hand, hold it tight. I will protect you from all around you; I will be here - don't you cry.

 Aside from the Kipling reference, however, the elements are remarkably consistent; the penny-farthing bike, the transition from wooden ship at the beginning to steamship, the magic-lantern technology, and most tellingly the comet pin the date of the main story down to 1882.

 Tarzan's often able to win over others' sympathy through his eyes, including the gorillas.
 In reality, gorillas do not like shared eye contact, perceiving it as a challenge.
-Locking eyes with one of them is pretty much demanding for a fight.
+Locking eyes with one of them is demanding for a fight.

 Also, a human walking on his knuckles as Tarzan does would be extremely painful, and cause severe damage to the bones in the hands.
 Gorillas get away with this due to thicker knuckle bones and arms longer than their legs, unlike humans.
 As he's spent most of his life walking on all fours, Tarzan's pretty fortunate that his back isn't wrecked as well.

 Battle Strip: As Tarzan swings to the rescue of Kerchak and the other gorillas from Clayton and his men, we're treated to a shot of him stripping off his shirt mid swing and leaving it on a log behind him.
 By the time he arrives at his destination, he's back in the loincloth.
 We never see what happens to his pants.
 However, given that he wears them in the series that follows this film, we can assume he later retrieved them.